 The red color attracts all eyes, making the lonely cotton tree the owner of a corner of the countryside - Photo: HAI NAM

 The season of the red cotton flowers comes and goes very quickly.
 But the brilliant red color has left a lasting impression on people's hearts.
-When the last flowers fall from the branches, giving way to young green cotton fruits, people begin to look forward to the next year's cotton flower season - Photo: HAI NAM
+When the last flowers fall from the branches, giving way to the young green cotton fruits, people begin to look forward to the following year's cotton flower season - Photo: HAI NAM

 Source: https://tuoitre.vn/man-nhan-voi-vom-troi-ruc-lua-tu-cay-gao-co-don-40-nam-tai-vinh-phuc-20250412192855132.htm